 Tendons are the name given to tissue which connects muscle to bone.
 Tendons may also be damaged in the same manner as ligaments which can result in pain and scar tissue development if not treated appropriately.

-With Prolotherapy, an important concept to understand is that chronic pain leads to tissue destruction and acute pain leads to tissue regeneration.
+With Prolotherapy, an important concept to understand is that chronic joint pain (knee, shoulder, ankle or elbow) and cortisone injections lead to tissue destruction and acute pain leads to tissue regeneration.
 With this treatment, patients often say “I already have inflammation and you want to give me more?”
 The idea behind this is that acute inflammation leads to healing.
 The ligament and tendon tissue which forms as a result of Prolotherapy and PRP is thicker and stronger than normal tissue, up to 40% stronger in some cases.

 - Any joint pain in the body (hip, knee, ankle, shoulder, wrist, TMJ etc)